magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 new features and correcting bugs.
 This means that in a very short time a new release could be available. `boot` maintainers follow the rules of [semantic versioning](http://semver.org/).
-So, to be sure that the project we're building runs without problem, the best thing you can do is to explicitly pin the project to the above `2.5.5.` release as
+So, to be sure that the project we're building runs without any problem, the best thing you can do it's to explicitly pin the project to the above `2.5.5.` release as follows:
-follows:

 ```bash
 BOOT_VERSION=2.5.5 boot -V > boot.properties